simonchius/DynamicLauncherIcon/README.md

  ```

  *Step 3* <br>
-  Enable and disable the activity-alias based on your requirment.
-In my example, On click of the one layout, i am enabling the activity-alias OneLauncherAlias and disabling the rest.
+  Enable and disable the activity-alias based on your requirement.
+In my example, On click of the one layout, I am enabling the activity-alias OneLauncherAlias and disabling the rest.

 ```
 one.setOnClickListener{